DalaviMoreshwar/advanced-javascript/README.md

 ### Constructor

-The constructor method is a special method of the [class](#class) for creating & initializing an object instance of that class.
+The constructor method is a special method of the [Class](#Class) for creating & initializing an object instance of that class.

 ### Multiple ways to define an object